 Trivia: Dachshund's were originally bred for hunting badgers.
 Translated from German, the name means Dachs (badgers), hund (dog).

 The Wirehaired Dachshund first appeared in the late 19th century following the smooth coated variety.
 Dachshunds are intelligent and energetic dogs, initially bred as badger hounds.
-Dogs with this coat were bred for work in thorny brier patches.
-They have a wiry outer coat with a soft undercoat.
-This guide contains Wirehaired Dachshund photos.

 Knowing the average weight of your puppy's breed at different growth stages will help monitor her development.
 This is a guide about the weight of a Dachshund puppy.